cramatt/stomp-websockets/README.md

 Basic workflow to support:

-- On initial webapp load, make a bunch of requests to get all existing resources (ex get all users, get all sessions, get all entities).
+- On initial webapp load, make a bunch of requests to get all existing resources (ex: get all users, get all sessions, get all entities).
 - Subscribe to updates for each resource (create, update, delete).
 - Maintain state between server and client.